tniessen/node-mceliece-nist/README.md

 ## License

 This project is distributed under the ISC license.
-However, the files contained in the submodule `deps/KeccakCodePackage` are distributed under the terms described in `deps/KeccakCodePackage/README.markdown`.